Georgia Tech Yellow Jackets

 Georgia Tech was a founding member of the Southern Intercollegiate Athletic Association in 1895.
 Georgia Tech was one of the 14 schools that split to found the Southern Conference in 1921.
 Thirteen schools including Georgia Tech split in 1932 to form the Southeastern Conference.
 In 1956, the Yellow Jackets played in the first integrated Sugar Bowl game under civil rights advocate Blake Van Leer's tenure.
 The Yellow Jackets left the SEC in 1964 and remained independent until becoming a founding member of the Metro-6 Conference in 1975.
 Georgia Tech moved to the ACC in 1978 and began competition within the ACC in 1979.

 Sports sponsored

 The Georgia Institute of Technology sponsors teams in eight men's and seven women's NCAA sanctioned sports.
-Georgia Tech is the only Power Five school that does not sponsor women's soccer.
+Georgia Tech is the only Power Four school that does not sponsor women's soccer.